sonots/frontkick/README.md

 testing ruby: 1.9.2, 1.9.3, 2.0.0;

-Frontkick is a gem to execute a command and obtain exit\_code, stdout, stderr simply, wheres, `system` does not provide all of them.
+Frontkick is a gem to execute a command and obtain exit\_code, stdout, stderr simply.

+## What is This For?

+Ruby's `Kernel.#system` method does not return STDOUT and STDERR.
+Ruby's back quote (``) returns STDOUT, but does not return STDERR.

+With frontkick, you can easily get the exit code, STDOUT, and STDERR.

 ## USAGE